wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Museum is open, but public programming and tours have been suspended for at least two weeks.

+### Queensland Art Gallery

+* 17 March 2020 - Museum is open, but all public programs, events and tours have been cancelled until further notice.
+[More info...] (https://www.qagoma.qld.gov.au/visit/plan-your-visit)

 ## South Australia

 ### Art Gallery of South Australia